The Print dialog remains unchanged as it is driven by the Mac OS. From this menu you can control most aspects of the printer.

 Custom Borderless Sizes are an Option

-Create a new custom size using one of the widths shown below.
+Create a new custom size using one of the widths BELOW.

 When you are ready to print, choose the new custom size from the Paper Size menu.